Freddyfleitas/libft_42/README.md

 # libft_42
-📚LibFT: My first project in 42 Madrid, where I recreate functions to explore their internal workings in C.
+📚Libft: My first project in 42 Madrid, where I recreate functions to explore their internal workings in C.